YashKSawant/search-movies-webpage/README.md

+#This Project is live [here](https://search-movies-page.netlify.app/) on Netlify.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).